jtpaasch/scram/README.md

 If any commands in the file don't pass, the whole test will fail.
 ```

-To run it, point the `scram` executable at it:
+To run that test, point the `scram` test runner (the executable) at it:

 ```
 bin/scram example-test.t
 ```

-When you run it, it produces output that looks like this:
+`scram` will then print to the screen output that looks like this:

 ```
 ========================================